 - Glass is clear, so since there’s little to no lead in glass, light isn’t refracted when it passes through, meaning it won’t sparkle.

-The difference between glass and crystal is a question many people ask themselves when picking out glassware and awards.
+The difference between these two lovely materials is a question many people ask themselves when picking out glassware and awards.
 Depending on the occasion and what you’re looking for, glass or crystal can be the perfect materials to make a unique award.
-So, with all the facts out of the way, you’ll be crystal clear on choosing your next award for an upcoming event.
+So, with all the facts out of the way, choosing an award for your employees will be easier and more enjoyable for you!